Karunamon/tkwaremmb/content/post/a-case-for-increasing-pep8-line-limits.md

     )
 ```

-Ick.
+Icky.
 This carries the negative of making all of those 4 parameters positional,
 and less readable still.

 Discussing PEP8 online is usually a losing proposition as well...